sthermiotis00/sthermiotis00/README.md

 - I'm a 4th year student in the [Department of Informatics at the University of Piraeus](https://www.cs.unipi.gr/index.php?lang=el)
-- 🔭 I’m currently working as Developer,Disk Jockey,Producer
+- 🔭 I’m currently working as Developer
 - 👨‍💻 All of my projects are available at: https://github.com/sthermiotis00?tab=repositories
 - 📫 How to reach me: sthermiotis00@gmal.com